 Changing the culture of kidney care to a more patient-centered approach

 The Pathways Project is leading change in the use of supportive (palliative) care for patients with kidney disease.
 Currently, in the United States, the fast-growing population of patients receiving dialysis is older than 75 years.
 These older patients may be frail or sick with two or more chronic diseases, and dialysis may not extend their life and may reduce their quality of life.
-The Pathways Project is working towards the option of comprehensive medical care without dialysis for these patients, improving the overall quality of life and enhancing end-of-life care.
-The aim is to have care align with patient goals.
+The Pathways Project is working to transform kidney care for this population so that it lines up with patient goals, improves the overall quality of life and helps people stay home near the end of life if that is their choice.
+This includes providing the option of conservative medical management of their kidney disease without dialysis for patients who prefer this approach.
+The overall aim is to provide patient-centered care that aligns with patient goals.

 The Pathways Project developed a change package with 14 evidence-based best practice recommendations designed to improve supportive care delivery for patients with kidney disease.
 The ideal care system for seriously ill patients with kidney disease was defined.
 In this ideal patient-centered system: